 Advertising and marketing of our products in the United States are also subject to regulation by the FTC under the Federal Trade Commission Act, or FTC Act.
 Among other things, the FTC Act prohibits unfair methods of competition and unfair false or deceptive acts or practices in or affecting commerce.
 The FTC Act also makes it illegal to disseminate or cause to be disseminated any false advertisement.
 The FTC Act provides that disseminating any false advertisement pertaining to foods, which would include dietary supplements, is an unfair or deceptive act or practice.
 An advertiser is required to have competent and reliable scientific evidence for all express and implied health-related product claims at the time the claims are first made.
 We are required to have adequate scientific substantiation for all material advertising claims made for our products in the United States.
 The FTC routinely reviews websites to identify questionable advertising claims and practices.
-Competitors sometimes inform the FTC may initiate a non-public investigation that focuses on our advertising claims which usually involves non-public pre-lawsuit extensive formal discovery.
+Competitors sometimes inform the FTC when they believe other competitors are violating the FTC Act and consumers also notify the FTC of what they believe may be wrongful advertising.
+The FTC may initiate a non-public investigation that focuses on our advertising claims which usually involves non-public pre-lawsuit extensive formal discovery.
 Such an investigation may be very expensive to defend, be lengthy, and result in a publicly disclosed Consent Decree, which is a settlement agreement.
 If no settlement can be reached, the FTC may start an administrative proceeding or a federal court lawsuit against us or our principal officers.
 The FTC often seeks to recover from the defendants, whether in a Consent Decree or a proceeding, any or all of the following: (i) consumer redress in the form of monetary relief or disgorgement of profits; (ii) significant reporting requirements for several years; and (iii) injunctive relief.
 In addition, most, if not all, states have statutes prohibiting deceptive and unfair acts and practices.
-The FTC Act.
+The requirements under the